Direct Inward Dialing: +1 408 916 9892

 Under Audit Policy, select 'Audit object access' and turn auditing on for both success and failure.

 Locate the parent directory or folder in which you want to track creation and deletion of files/sub folders.
 Right click on it and go to Properties.
 Under the Security tab click Advanced.

 In Advanced Security Settings, go to the Auditing tab and click Add to add a new auditing entry.

 In the Auditing Entry for Active Directory dialog box, enter the following details:

-Every time a user accesses the selected file/folder, and changes the permission on it, an event log will be recorded in the Event Viewer.
-To view this audit log, go to the Event Viewer.
+Every time a user accesses the selected file/folder and changes the permission on it, an event log will be recorded in the Event Viewer.
 Under Windows Logs, select Security.
 You can find all the audit logs in the middle pane as displayed below.